nextcloud/documentation/developer_manual/app/routes.rst

 PHP usually treats the URL like a filepath.
 This is easy for beginners but gets more complicated if a good architecture is required.
 For instance if an URL should call a certain function/method or if values should be extracted from the URL.

 Routing connects your URLs with your controller methods and allows you to create constant and nice URLs.
-It also makes easy to extract values from the URLs.
+Its also easy to extract values from the URLs.

 ownCloud uses `Symphony Routing <http://symfony.com/doc/2.0/book/routing.html>`_